yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/manage-deployments/xcluster-replication/bidirectional-replication.md

 To set up bidirectional replication from universe A to universe B, and vice versa on the same set of tables or databases, do the following:

 1. Make sure that there are no writes happening on universe B.
-1. Set up xCluster replication from A to B following the steps in [Deploy xCluster](../../../../deploy/multi-dc/async-replication/async-deployment/).
+1. Set up xCluster Replication from A to B following the steps in [Deploy xCluster](../../../../deploy/multi-dc/async-replication/async-deployment/).
 A full copy of the selected tables or databases may be performed as part of this operation.
-1. Set up xCluster replication from universe B to A following the steps in [Deploy xCluster](../../../../deploy/multi-dc/async-replication/async-deployment/).
+1. Set up xCluster Replication from universe B to A following the steps in [Deploy xCluster](../../../../deploy/multi-dc/async-replication/async-deployment/).

     No full copy is performed for the reverse replication.
 It is important to have no writes on B during this setup, as these writes might not be replicated to universe A.